 A request for review of a decision relating to income support pension and payment or CSHC, may be withdrawn, in writing, at any time prior to determination.
 Withdrawal of the request does not prevent a person making another request for review of the original decision, provided the subsequent request is received in writing within the original three (3) month limit.

 The Commission may pay for expenses incurred in the production of certificates, reports or other documents from a medical practitioner, a hospital or similar institution where the person had received medical treatment in cases where, following review of a decision, the Determining Officer:

 - grants a claim for a qualifying service determination, a service pension or income support supplement; or

-- sets aside a decision to cancel or suspend a service pension or income support supplement.
+- sets aside a decision to cancel or suspend a service pension, veteran payment or income support supplement.

 Travelling expenses incurred by appellant

 An appellant may claim travel expenses incurred when summoned to attend to give evidence in relation to a review of a decision.
 An attendant who travels in Australia for the purpose of accompanying the above person is also entitled to reimbursement for travelling expenses.

 Administrative Appeals Tribunal.